ChaosCantrip/SharkBotOld/README.md

 # SharkBot
 SharkBot is a Discord Bot I am developing for my Clan's Discord Server.
 Originally created to monitor and tally up our clan's count-to-6969 channel, he became a much greater project for me, a space to test out new ideas and learn to use the discord.py API
+## Dependencies
+These need to be installed prior to running SharkBot On Windows, run `python3 -m pip install --upgrade <module name>` in CMD to install them On Windows, run `py -m pip install --upgrade <module name>` in Terminal to install them
+- `discord.py`
+- `firebase-admin`
+- `psutil`

 ## Cogs
 In more recent versions of SharkBot I have begun using Cogs in order to keep different categories of command contained in separate files, as well as making updates easier.
 Where I used to have to reboot the whole pi to apply an update, I can now just upload the new code, and tell SharkBot to pull the latest commit and just reboot the Cogs I want to update.
 ### [Core](https://github.com/ChaosCantrip/SharkBot/blob/main/cogs/core.py)